 As we approach a new year, many people may be thinking of all sorts of resolutions, particularly with the determination to turn over a new leaf and live a healthier life.
 Aside from goals around fitness and eating better, more people have become interested in having a “dry” January — by abstaining from alcohol for the entire month, or possibly longer.

 This might be especially true during the COVID-19 pandemic.
-Preliminary research shows alcohol use has increased since March 2020, and the World Health Organization indicates this consumption may even exacerbate health issues already under stress during the pandemic.
+A recent study shows alcohol sales increased by about 20% from March to September 2020, compared to the previous year.
+What’s more, the World Health Organization indicates this consumption may exacerbate health issues already under stress during the pandemic.

-An event like Dry January, even if you don’t stop drinking altogether, can mean drinking less overall, and “reset” your relationship to alcohol.
+An event like Dry January, even if you don’t stop drinking altogether, can mean drinking less overall, and can “reset” your relationship to alcohol.
+Having that chance to reassess your relationship going forward may be the biggest benefit.
 You also don’t have to wait for January to put alcohol on hold – you may find the same success any time of the year.

-If you’re looking for a few fun mocktails this January — or beyond — try these delicious recipes, and you may not miss the booze at all.
+If you’re looking for a few fun mocktails to try, check out these delicious recipes — and you may not miss the booze at all.

 - 1 segment (2-3 inches) of ginger